 Instructions

-• Prepare the Strawberry Filling: In a small saucepan, combine 3 cups frozen strawberries (or fresh if preferred), 4 tablespoons water, 2 teaspoons lemon juice, 2 tablespoons sugar, 1 tablespoon packed brown sugar, an additional 1 tablespoon water, and 1 tablespoon cornstarch.
+- Prepare the Strawberry Filling: In a small saucepan, combine 3 cups frozen strawberries (or fresh if preferred), 4 tablespoons water, 2 teaspoons lemon juice, 2 tablespoons sugar, 1 tablespoon packed brown sugar, an additional 1 tablespoon water, and 1 tablespoon cornstarch.
+Bring the mixture to a simmer over medium heat, stirring constantly, breaking up the strawberries with the back of the spoon and stirring until it thickens slightly.
+Remove from heat and let it cool.